|

 drawing tools for Paint are all on one bar.
 WordPad has a toolbar which

-primarily has buttons for formatting text.
+is primarily for formatting text.

 - topic